-- The mission of the LPA is to improve conditions for Postdoctoral Fellows at LIAI by working with Administration and Faculty.
+- The mission of the LPA is to improve conditions for Postdoctoral Fellows at LJI by working with Administration and Faculty.

 - Primary goals of the Executive Committee (EC) include the following:

-- To strive for the professional enrichment and development of Postdocs at LIAI.
+- To strive for the professional enrichment and development of Postdocs at LJI.

 - To ensure that Postdoctoral salaries and benefits are commensurate with the NIH salary scale and the high cost of living in the San Diego Area.